MSCI World

-The MSCI World is a market cap weighted stock market index of 1,508 constituents throughout the world.
-It is maintained by MSCI, formerly Morgan Stanley Capital International, and is used as a common benchmark for 'world' or 'global' stock funds intended to represent a broad cross-section of global markets.
+The MSCI World is a widely followed global stock market index that tracks the performance of around 1,300 large and mid-cap companies across 23 developed countries.
+It is maintained by MSCI, formerly Morgan Stanley Capital International, and is used as a common benchmark for global stock funds intended to represent a broad cross-section of global markets.

 The index includes a collection of stocks of all the developed markets in the world, as defined by MSCI.
-The index includes securities from 23 countries excluding stocks from emerging and frontier economies making it less worldwide than the name suggests.
-A related index, the MSCI All Country World Index (ACWI), incorporated both developed and emerging countries.
+The exclusion of stocks from emerging and frontier economies makes the index narrower in global coverage than the name suggests.
+A related index, the MSCI All Country World Index (ACWI), incorporates both developed and emerging countries.
 MSCI also produces a Frontier Markets index, including another 31 markets.

 The MSCI World Index has been calculated since 1969, in various forms: without dividends (Price Index), with net or with gross dividends reinvested (Net and Gross Index), in US dollars, Euro and local currencies.

-Countries/Regions
+Index Composition Methodology

+The MSCI World Index is constructed by classifying equity securities from developed market countries into large-cap and mid-cap segments based on their free float-adjusted market capitalization.

+Market capitalization refers to the total market value of a company's outstanding shares, calculated as the share price multiplied by the total number of shares.
+In MSCI's methodology, this figure is adjusted for free-float: meaning only shares available for public trading are counted, excluding those held by insiders, governments, or other holders who are unlikely to trade.

+Within each developed market country, MSCI ranks companies by their free float-adjusted market capitalization and includes: